| Since I'm headed to the Holler,

 “Now Don, you've got to come

 to Tennessee so you can see where the REALLY good roads are!”
+I quietly remember I used

 to tell Dennis that but he sadly did not live long enough to make it.